ZakariaElbouzkri/ZakariaElbouzkri/README.md

 # Hi there! 👋 I'm a Software Engineer

-I specialize in building software from end to end, with a passion for creating scalable systems and clean, maintainable code.

 ## 🚀 About Me

 I'm a Software Engineer who loves tackling complex system architecture challenges.
 On the backend, I work primarily with Python and Django/FastAPI to create APIs, real-time systems, and secure authentication solutions.
 I have experience integrating AI capabilities into applications and enjoy building systems that scale efficiently.

 I'm also proficient in TypeScript and NestJS, and I enjoy working with lower-level languages like C/C++ and Golang when performance is critical.
-For the frontend, I build modern, responsive user interfaces using Next.js and style them with Tailwind CSS.

 ## 🛠️ Tech Stack